TLPcoder/hystrix-controller-oop-js/README.md

 ```
 ## Config ##

-Config must be an array of configurations for each hystrix wrapper
+Config must be an array of configurations for each hystrix command
 example:
 ```javascipt
     const config = [{